How to Fix a Slow WordPress Website (COMPLETE GUIDE)

 Cloudflare.com is a service that sits in front of your website hosting and from a speed perspective is like magic!

-They’re the fastest DNS hosting provider in the world (see http://dnsperf.com), they’re a content delivery network (CDN) and website acceleration service AND for 7 out of 10 websites we work on, the free plan is all you need.
+They’re the fastest DNS hosting provider in the world (see http://dnsperf.com), they’re a content delivery network (CDN) and website acceleration service.
+For well monetized sites, at a minimum we recommend using their $5/mo APO service as it will significantly speed up your site..
 Because it’s a CDN it will significantly speed up your website for your international visitors.

 A lot of hosting has Cloudflare functionality built-in into it with an option in the Cpanel - if you have that then turn it on.

-In some cases, typically in bigger companies where IT policy dictates which providers you use, you may not be able to use Cloudflare.
-If you're serving big files like PDFs, MP3s, videos and podcasts they you may need a full CDN.
+In some cases, typically in bigger companies where IT policy dictates which providers you use, you may not be able to use Cloudflare - if you are in a larger organization this is a conversation to loop your IT team into.

 Compress the images on your site using lossless compression (which creates smaller files sizes with no reduction in image quality).
-We've tried pretty much all the image compression plugins on the market and right now we're loving ShortPixel (they have a FREE plan so you can give them a try with zero cost)
+We've tried pretty much all the image compression plugins on the market and the two we like are ShortPixel and EWWW Optimizer.

 Often images used on your site can be compressed by 20 to 50% with no impact on the quality.
 This can easily cut 1 to 2 seconds off the load time of a page and make a huge difference to performance.
 This might not sound like a lot, but it can be the difference between someone taking the action you want them to, and losing their patience and clicking away from the site.